roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/custom-faces-switcher/README.md

 ## Requirements
 First and foremost, keep in mind that you must meet this requirements:
 - A computer;
-- The pwnagotchi `MUST BE` with the tutorial changes, including folder names and files.
+- The pwnagotchi `MUST BE` with the  [tutorial](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD) changes, including folder names and files names.
 If you don't know what you're doing, it's better that way.

 ## Observations
-The following steps were performed on a Windows computer using PuTTY as an SSH client, FileZilla and the pwnagotchi with a Waveshare 2.13 V3 e-ink display.
+The following steps were performed on a Windows computer using `PuTTY` as an SSH client, `FileZilla` and the pwnagotchi with a `Waveshare 2.13 V3 e-ink display`.
 You should adapt them according to your configuration.
 This tutorial requires a minimum level of knowledge.

 ## Install